centriascolocation/inspec-aws-baseline/README.md

   * Logging
   * Monitoring
   * Networking
-  * additional best-practices not covered by the CIS Benchmark
+  * additional best-practices not covered by the CIS Benchmark:
+    * S3 (not public and encrypted)
+    * Organizations

 ## Usage